Welcome to API Gateway Plugin Hub

 Basic Auth

-The basic-auth plugin adds basic access authentication for clients to authenticate themselves before being able to access upstream resources.
+The basic-auth plugin provides basic access authentication, requiring clients to authenticate before accessing upstream resources, enhancing API security.

 Forward Auth